 Following the worksheet, the Prompting Event I described was an interaction between us which occurred yesterday in our session.
 In this interaction I had felt unheard, bulldozed, misunderstood and unable to get my needs met effectively.
 The emotions I wrote down as being attached to this situation most strongly were shame, hurt (sadness) and anger at an intensity of around 95/100.
 My interpretations of this interaction were that my therapist could not deal with me, was angry at me, was provoking me purposefully, was disappointed with me, hates me, cannot help me, and that I am beyond repair.

-The Threats I described were ones related to my emotional and mental wellbeing, as well as the potential impact on a therapeutic relationship that is important to me.
-The Catastrophes my thoughts took me to were regarding the possibility that I would have to terminate therapy with her altogether.
+The Threat I described was the impact of the rupture on our relationship, being one that is important to me.
+The Catastrophes my thoughts took me to were that I would have to terminate therapy with her altogether or that she would leave me.
 This would also mean having to leave my DBT Skills Group.
 Ultimately I would be stripped of a pivotal support network within my life, left largely to my own devices, without a back-up plan, and during a challenging time in my recovery at that.
+These were the threats.